Peshawar–Kabul–Dushanbe motorway

-The Peshawar–Kabul–Dushanbe motorway is a proposed motorway it will link Dushanbe to the port city of Karachi, via Khyber Pass the planned Peshawar–Kabul–Dushanbe motorway is a part of Khyber Pass Economic Corridor.
+The Peshawar–Kabul–Dushanbe motorway is a proposed motorway that would link the capital of Tajikistan, Dushanbe, to the port city of Karachi, via Khyber Pass the planned Peshawar–Kabul–Dushanbe motorway is a part of Khyber Pass Economic Corridor.

 Khyber Pass Economic Corridor

 Peshawar–Kabul–Dushanbe motorway is part of Khyber Pass Economic Corridor.

 Details

 It is expected to become a vital link to Afghanistan and Central Asia.
 It will be part of the Pakistan's Motorway Network.
 On March 4, 2015, the Pakistan government informed the National Assembly that a technical feasibility to construct the motorway was under consideration.

 Sections

 The motorway would be divided into three parts, 50 km long Peshawar-Torkham, 76 km Torkham-Jalalabad and 139 km Jalalabad-Kabul last section will be Kabul to Dushanbe.